Mathematical analysis: Functional analysis

 Functional analysis is a branch of mathematical analysis, the core of which is formed by the study of vector spaces endowed with some kind of limit-related structure (e.g. inner product, norm, topology, etc.) and the linear operators acting upon these spaces and respecting these structures in a suitable sense.
 The historical roots of functional analysis lie in the study of spaces of functions and the formulation of properties of transformations of functions such as the Fourier transform as transformations defining continuous, unitary etc. operators between function spaces.
 This point of view turned out to be particularly useful for the study of differential and integral equations.

-Free analysis
+Fourier analysis

-Free or noncommutative analysis is a sub-branch of functional analysis that deals with spaces that are, in some ways, noncommutative.
-It is related to noncommutative function theory, which is a noncommutative generalization of complex analysis, as well as free probability theory and noncommutative geometry.

-In free analysis, emphasis is placed on working with noncommutative variables and functions, especially over spaces or algebras that are noncommutative.
+Fourier analysis is a branch of mathematical analysis concerned with the representation of functions and signals as the superposition of basic waves.
+This includes the study of the notions of Fourier series and Fourier transforms, and of their generalizations.
+Fourier analysis also includes the study of linear differential operators with constant coefficients and their generalizations to pseudodifferential operators.

+Microlocal analysis is a subfield of Fourier analysis concerned with how to localize the singularities of functions, and the how they propagate under differential and pseudodifferetial operators.

 Harmonic analysis

-Harmonic analysis is a branch of mathematical analysis concerned with the representation of functions and signals as the superposition of basic waves.
-This includes the study of the notions of Fourier series and Fourier transforms (Fourier analysis), and of their generalizations.
-Harmonic analysis has applications in areas as diverse as music theory, number theory, representation theory, signal processing, quantum mechanics, tidal analysis, and neuroscience.
+Harmonic analysis is a branch of mathematics having origins in the study of harmonic functions, and especially their boundary values.
+Harmonic function theory leads naturally to the study of function spaces like Hardy spaces, and in particular criteria for membership in such spaces and estimates of operators.
+It includes many of the methods of Fourier analysis, but also other decomposition methods such as Calderón–Zygmund decompositions which break functions into parts that can be handled by Fourier methods and parts that can be handled by local methods.

+Abstract harmonic analysis is a related tradition, which generalizes Fourier methods to groups other than those to which classical Fourier methods apply.